dtPaTh/Azure.Functions.Tracing/Readme.md

 #### 1. Add necessary nuget package(s) to your project e.g. via command line.

-Choose **PaTh.AzureFunctions.Tracing** if you want to add a custom startup class
+Choose **PaTh.AzureFunctions.Tracing** if you want to use a custom startup class
 ```
 dotnet add package PaTh.AzureFunctions.Tracing
 dotnet add package Microsoft.Azure.Functions.Extensions
 ```
 or

-**PaTh.AzureFunctions.Tracing.Extra** to get easily started.
+**PaTh.AzureFunctions.Tracing.Extra** to get easily started with an OOTB configuration.
 ```
 dotnet add package PaTh.AzureFunctions.Tracing.Extra
 ```
+**Note:** You can only register a single startup class in Azure Functions. if you already use a startup class, you cannot use the *PaTh.AzureFunctions.Tracing.Extra* package.

 ### 1.1 Custom startup class (not necessary when using Azure.Functions.Tracing.Extra)
 If you are using a custom startup class, register necessary confguration with the extension method *AddFunctionTracing*